5 Best New York City Neighborhoods

 DUMBO

-What was once an industrial area full of factories and warehouses is now one of New York's coolest areas.
+Once an industrial area full of factories and warehouses, today it is one of New York's coolest areas.
 The name comes from the acronym Down Under the Manhattan Bridge Overpass and refers to the neighbourhood's location, just under the Manhattan Bridge.

 Williamsburg